SpiNNakerManchester/spio/designs/raggedstone_spinn_aer_if/README.md

 Authors
 -------

-This design was produced by Luis Plana, Jeffrey Pepper and Simon Davidson.
+This design was produced by Luis A. Plana, Jeffrey Pepper and Simon Davidson.

 Dependencies